UT-CHG/BET/doc/examples/examples_overview.rst

 FEniCS Example (serial BET and serial model)
 =======================================

-See :ref:`FEniCS` for an example using the `FEniCS package
+See :ref:`fenics` for an example using the `FEniCS package
 <http://fenicsproject.org/>`_ that can be run with serial BET.

-See :ref:`FEniCS_multiple_serial` for an example that can be run with serial BET and uses `Launcher <https://github.com/TACC/launcher>`_ to launch multiple serial runs of the model.
+See :ref:`fenicsMultipleSerial` for an example that can be run with serial BET and uses `Launcher <https://github.com/TACC/launcher>`_ to launch multiple serial runs of the model in parallel.

 ADCIRC Based Examples
 ==============================================